 You must keep a copy of your registration information (either a hard copy or electronic copy) on your person when flying and make it available to FAA inspectors or law enforcement officials upon request.

 Note: If you accidentally register under “Part 107”, you’ll only be able to use your registration number for the drone you entered during the registration process.
 You can also fly as a hobbyist with that type of registration.

 Labeling Your Drone with Your FAA Registration Number

 Before flying anywhere outdoors in the US, you must mark your drone(s) with your FAA registration number.
-As long as you registered under “Section 336”, you can mark all of your drones with the same FAA registration number.
+As long as you registered under the “Exception for Recreational Flyers”, you can mark all of your drones with the same FAA registration number.

 You can mark your FAA registration number on your drone(s) with a label, marker, or engrave it.
 If you think you’ll ever sell your drone, then marking it with a label that can be removed later would be the best way to go.

 Per the External Marking Requirement rule, your FAA registration number must be marked on any external surface of your drone and the number must be maintained in a condition that is readable and legible upon close visual inspection.

 Keeping Your Drone in Visual Line of Sight